Andrew Durutalo

 Andrew Durutalo (born October 25, 1987) is a Fijian-raised American-born professional rugby player who plays for the Seattle Seawolves of Major League Rugby (MLR).
 He has been capped by the U.S. national sevens team and the United States national rugby union team.

 Early life

-Durutalo was born in New York but soon moved back to Fiji where he attended Suva Grammar School.
+Durutalo was born in New York but soon moved to Fiji where he attended Suva Grammar School.

 He graduated with a degree in Business administration from Hakuoh University in Japan.

 Club career

 After a successful spell with the USA sevens program, Durutalo signed with the Sunwolves for the 2016 Super Rugby season.

 On 16 May 2017, Durutalo signs for English Championship club Ealing Trailfinders based in London ahead of the 2017-18 season. scoring five tries in his first six appearances attracted attention from the English Premiership.
 He moved up to the English Premiership, on 16 October 2017, signing with Worcester Warriors.

 On 16 April 2018, Durutalo will return to Ealing Trailfinders back in the RFU Championship on a long-term deal from the 2018-19 season.

 In 2021 he was awarded "Man of the Match" in the 139th Varsity Match.
 In April 2022 he scored a try for Oxford University in their 21–17 victory over Cambridge in the 140th Varsity Match while appearing alongside fellow American internationals, Eric Fry and Nick Civetta.

 After playing eight matches for the Seattle Seawolves in 2021 MLR season, he re-signed with the Seawolves for the 2022 season.